aryah-rao/confusion-state-detection-data-acquisition/svo_export/README.md

 ### Features
   - Calculate Real Frame Rate: Computes the real frame rate from SVO files to compensate for frame drops.
-  - Merge SVO Files: Merges multiple SVO files into a single AVI file.
+  - Merge SVO and WAV Files: Merges multiple SVO files into a single AVI file.
   - Metadata Generation: Creates a metadata.json file with the average frame rate and empty lists for seconds and frames.

 Modes: